How to House Goats Harmoniously

-This is the issue we face on the homestead or farm when we construct a goat shelter, a goat barn, or when feeding goats in racks or troughs.
-We need to bear housing design in mind when caring for goats.
+This is the issue we face on the homestead or farm when we construct a goat shelter or barn or when feeding goats in racks or troughs.
+We need to bear housing design in mind as part of our routine care of goats.
 Firstly, our walls may not allow sufficient space for subordinates to escape fast enough or far enough away.
 Secondly, feed may be dispensed centrally, meaning that subordinates cannot access the feed without transgressing dominants’ personal space.
 Thirdly, our custom of introducing new stock and selling off excess animals is contrary to does’ natural social system of stable family groups.

-Consider Social Life When Planning How to House Goats
+Consider Social Preferences When Planning How to House Goats

 Traditionally many farmers have dehorned young kids when housing goats.
 However, we are increasingly finding the disadvantages of performing this procedure, due to the essential social and thermoregulatory functions of horns, the painfulness of the procedure, and its consequences for future pain sensitivity and scurs.
 The Swiss studies aimed to find other solutions to aggression in the goat house and at the manger.

 When new goats were introduced to an established herd along with two familiar goats, they were found to suffer less stress and each received less aggression than one goat introduced alone.
 Researchers also recommended making introductions in a large arena at pasture, where they have space to settle their hierarchy and still find access to forage.